Toledo Edison History

 Toledo Edison Reviews

 Because Toledo Edison serves a mid-sized market, knowing how well it ranks among other incumbant utilities can tell you a lot about how well it serves its customers.
 Toledo Edison is accredited with the BBB and was well-rated in J.D.
-Power's 2019 Electric Utility Residential Customer Satisfaction Study.
+Power's 2021 utility residential customer satisfaction study.
+The utility also rated well in Escalent's 2021 Utility Trusted Brand & Customer Engagement™: Residential study.

 of 1000 pts